StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 We're going to have to give you a degree of your own.

-No, no, no, because then that, you know, normally once you get the degree,
+No, no, no, because then that may, you know, normally once you get the degree,

 that means that your time at the institution is over unless you start paying more money.

-Okay, so they kick you out the front door.
+Okay, so they kicked you out the front door.

 Right.